Justin Foscue: Professional career

 Foscue was optioned to Triple–A Round Rock to begin the 2024 season.
 On April 2, 2024, Foscue was promoted to the major leagues for the first time.
 He made his debut on April 5, and collected his first hit on April 7.
 However, Foscue was placed on the injured list on April 8 with a left oblique strain.
 He was transferred to the 60–day injured list on April 13.
 Foscue was activated from the injured list on June 26 and stayed in the minors.
 Foscue got called up for the second time in his career on July 20.
 He played that day and recorded a hit and a run.
 In 15 appearances for the Rangers during his rookie campaign, Foscue went 2-for-42 (.048)/.091/.071 with one RBI, two walks, and 18 strikeouts.
-He was 0-for-39 in his last 39 at bats of the season for Texas, the longest hitless streak to end a season by a non-pitcher in MLB since Boston's Tim Naehring was 0-for-39 in 1991.
+He was 0-for-39 in his last 39 at-bats of the season for Texas, the longest hitless streak to end a season by a non-pitcher in MLB since Tim Naehring was 0-for-39 for the Boston Red Sox in 1991.

 Foscue was optioned to Triple-A Round Rock to begin the 2025 season.
 He was called up by Texas, and started his 2025 major league season by continuing his MLB hitless streak, which he extended to 44 at bats, the longest such streak in Rangers history.

+Foscue was again optioned to Triple-A Round Rock to begin the 2026 season.
+He was called up by Texas on May 2, 2026 and hit his first major league home run against the Chicago Cubs at Globe Life Field on May 9.
+Foscue had a career day on May 18 at Coors Field against the Colorado Rockies, going 3-for-3 with a home run, two doubles, and three RBI.